homink/kaldi/egs/timit/s5/README.md

 Details of TIMIT corpus is [HERE](https://catalog.ldc.upenn.edu/ldc93s1).
 I hope you have permission to use it.

-In this repository, you need to define where TIMIT corpus is located in 2 scripts files: [run_feat_extract.sh](https://github.com/homink/kaldi/blob/FeatureText/egs/timit/s5/run_feat_extract.sh) and [onmt/build_tgt.sh](https://github.com/homink/kaldi/blob/FeatureText/egs/timit/s5/onmt/build_tgt.sh).
+In this repository, you need to define where TIMIT corpus is located in: [cmd.sh](https://github.com/homink/kaldi/blob/FeatureText/egs/timit/s5/cmd.sh)

 ## Execution